 Thinking of making the leap into automated storage with either a Vertical Carousel Module (VCM) or Vertical Lift Module (VLM)?
 Good news —your storage situation will definitely be looking up.

 Only now you have the daunting task of choosing which one of these technologies to invest in, install and use daily.
 No need to gaze to the heavens for divine intervention to help you decide, however.
-I’m here to help you understand the differences between the two technologies as the first part of making your decision.
+We're here to help you understand the differences between the two technologies as the first part of making your decision.

 As two types of goods-to-person automated storage and retrieval machines, Vertical Carousel Modules and Vertical Lift Modules both offer: